ef15c/oberon_stm32f4/README.md

 This is the first release of the MSP430 toolchain.
 The compiler, the test modules and several examples are located in omsp folder.
 See omsp/README.md

-There is also several bugs fixed in the OM4 compiler.
+There are also several bugs fixed in the OM4 compiler.

 The files names suffixed by M4 have been renamed to the original names.